How does FIT work?

 This is called 'switching'.
 If you want to switch to another FIT Licensee then you must let us know.
 Your new FIT Licensee will arrange a final meter read with us and advise Ofgem.
 We will arrange your final payment once your switch is complete.
 Your records with us will be closed and your new FIT Licensee will commence payment from the date of your final read accordingly.

-Please note: all tariffs are set by DECC and Ofgem and are the same across all FIT providers
+Please note: all tariffs are set by BEIS and Ofgem and are the same across all FIT providers

 What happens if I change electricity supplier?